 You’ll hear from us during tax season.

 The Office of Global Learning sends out tax information each spring during tax season.
-We’ll remind you by email about tax requirements and forms, our free tax software, and New York State tax information sessions.
+We’ll remind you by email about tax requirements and forms, and our free tax software.
 Also watch our website and Facebook for tax updates.